theroshanron/facebook_ads_marketing_mastery/Guide to create facebook Ads.md

 - At ad level, all videos, images, headlines, call to action button and carousel
 - Go to the ad manager, click breakdown menu on the right and choose "By dynamic Creative Asset" from the dropdown menu

+### Special Ad category
+- If it's related to housing, social, election or politics some options will be unavailable when we toggle special ad category